What do you want to become?

 To become a Physical Therapist Assistant, professionals need to obtain an Associate’s Degree from an accredited PTA program.* These programs typically take 2 years to complete, and involve classes in English, anatomy, physiology, psychology and clinical work.
 In addition to earning an Associate’s Degree, PTA’s normally gain clinical experience through on-site training that can last from about a week to a month.
 They may also wish to earn certifications in cardiopulmonary resuscitation (CPR), basic life support (BLS) and other first-aid skills.

 “An Associate degree from a Commission on Accreditation in Physical Therapy Education-accredited PTA program is required,” Beeko said.
 “Also prior experience as a rehabilitation technician or even a Chiropractic Assistant helps with the curriculum.
-I was a Chiropractic Assistant for 3 years before becoming a PTA.”
+I was a Chiropractic Assistant for three years before becoming a PTA.”

 Beeko added that the most difficult aspect of PTA schooling was during practicals when she had to merge knowledge with hands-on application while being graded by a professor.
 Although she believes the difficulty stemmed from close professor supervision, she now sees that it was a necessary part of the program, especially as she is now supervised by Physical Therapists, peers, patients and their families.

 “Other challenges were excelling at the practical examinations, clinical experiences where PTA students start getting exposure to real-life patients, and at-times the schedule of classes potentially interfering with one’s ability to work while in school and be able to survive financially,” Beeko said.
 “Also, I am not the best test taker and so I learned to study thoroughly to ensure I didn’t just pass the exam but I understood the content.
-It took me 2 years, however there are 16 and 18 month program options available.”
+It took me 2 years, however there are 16 and 18-month program options available.”

 After completing the program, to begin practicing, PTA’s must also be licensed or certified, requiring graduation from an accredited PTA program.
 It also requires passing the National Physical Therapy Exam for Physical Therapist Assistants.
 In addition, some states additionally require that PTA’s pass an exam on the state’s laws regulating their practice, undergo a criminal background check and be at least 18 years old.

-“If a PTA wanted to advance their career, they could get a specialization in areas varying from orthopaedics to neurology.
+“If a PTA wanted to advance their career, they could get a specialization in areas varying from orthopedics to neurology.
 This involves finding courses via APTA website or other organizations and that usually comes with a cost,” Beeko said.
 “They could also take continuing education courses to gain more knowledge and hands-on experience.”

 Beeko added that another way to secure advancement is by working towards a Doctorate in Physical Therapy (DPT) or by branching into healthcare management/administration.
 The first step would be to obain a Bachelor’s degree, and by doing this, the professional would function more as a rehabilitation manager than a PTA.

 Additionally this experience could prepare a professional to later become a Physical Therapist themselves.
 The skills and knowledge learn in a PTA program can be used as an introduction to the larger programs the career supports.
+Learn about other physical therapy careers today!

 Experience & Skills